Trump uncharacteristically slams Putin after reports of Syria attack

 Breaking News Emails

-President Trump uncharacteristically criticized Vladimir Putin in a Sunday post on Twitter that condemned a suspected chemical attack and disparaged Russia and Iran.

-The tweet appeared to be his first post slamming the Russian president, who Trump blamed in part for backing President Bashar al-Assad.
-He referred to the death of women and children as resulting from a "mindless CHEMICAL attack in Syria."
+"Open area immediately for medical help and verification.
+Another humanitarian disaster for no reason whatsoever.
+SICK!" the president wrote.

+In the third of a series of tweets, he faulted former President Barack Obama for not intervening in Syria during his time in office.
+In April of last year, Trump ordered a Tomahawk missile strike against a Syrian airbase for a similar chemical attack.

-The comment appeared to be Trump's strongest critique of Russia since he took office 442 days ago.
+Sunday's posts left many wondering if Trump would potentially retaliate against the Syrian government, which is backed by Russia.
+The criticism of Putin is arguably his strongest critique of Russia since he took office 442 days ago.

-“President Putin, Russia and Iran are responsible for backing Animal Assad,” the tweet read.

 Syrian aid groups and activists allege that dozens of people died in a suspected chemical weapons attack on the city of Douma, the last rebel stronghold in eastern Ghouta where Assad has pursued an intensive bombing campaign.